vorner/rust-presentations/101_for_cpp.md

 ???

 * It's uncommon for something to fulfill the marketing claims
+* Found other problems (and cheating), but the claims hold.

 ---

 # The 10k miles overview

+.left-column[
 * Rust is *mostly* C++
   - If done today from scratch
 * With Haskell's type system